guldo111/deep-rl-trading_agent-custom_environment/README.md

 ## Usage

+1. Create a crypto_data folder in your working directory

-1. Prepare the historical price data for Ethereum in the `data/` directory.
+1. Prepare the historical price data for Ethereum in the `crypto_data` folder.

 2. Run the Jupyter Notebook